wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-migrate-direct-routing/includes/4-configure-dynamic-routing.md

 On the routing, the first field you'll fill in is **Source IP Group**.
 This field is for the call received from the PSTN Trunk.
 The next field is **Destination IP Group** that you want to set for Teams.
 Next is **Call Setup Rules Set ID** that, as you recall from earlier, is **1**.
 You're telling the SBC that, before the call gets routed, to look up Call Setup Rule number 1.
 If it doesn't match, the SBC will go on to the next one that does match, which would be the Skype for Business rule.

-Remember that, when you configured the Call Setup Rule, you defined two attributes to read: msRTCSIP-Line and msRTCSIP-DeploymentLocator.
+Remember that, when you configured the Call Setup Rule, you defined two attributes to read: **msRTCSIP-Line** and **msRTCSIP-DeploymentLocator**.
 On some SBCs, you can optionally cache these attributes.
 It means that you don't impact the performance of having to query the local domain controllers all the time.